NateCross/city-of-mist-bot/README.md

   "clientId": "<insert Discord Dev Portal ID here>"
 }
 ```
+- Run `npm deploy-commands` or `node deploy-commands.js` at the root.
+  - This is used to register the slash commands.
+  - You only need to do this once after you change or add a command.
 - Run `npm start`, or `node .` when at the root of the repo.
 - The bot should be working now.